 On Fiverr, “Pros” are creators and service providers that have been tested, vetted, and vouched for by Fiverr themselves.
 These people tend to be a bit more expensive than everyone else, but you’re paying for a guarantee that even if things go wrong, Fiverr will remedy the situation (somehow).

-You Can Hire Whole Studios
+Or You Can Hire Whole Studios

 If you want to hire a whole team of people, but don’t want to spend all of your time coordinating them, you can just hire a whole studio to work on your project.
 Get your branding direction, logo design, and website done all at the same time.
 Maybe throw in some copywriting for good measure.

-It Has an Active Community
+Fiverr Has an Active Community to Help You out

 It has events for creators, a blog, and even a podcast if that’s your thing.
 As a customer, you may be more interested in the forum, where you can get some community support regarding the website itself, the Fiverr apps, and even get opinions on designs that other people are making for you.

-You Can Hire People for Almost Anything
+You Can Hire People for Almost Anything on Fiverr

 I know I mentioned this before in abstract, but I wanted to focus on this for a second: Fiverr is not technically a “design” website.
 It’s a website where you can hire people to make videos, edit videos, write things, make music, make presentations, provide marketing services, do research, or even perform really weird jobs.